-Martha McPhee is the author of four novels, most recently Dear Money.
-This essay will appear in the collection What My Mother Gave Me: Thirty-one Women on the Gifts That Mattered Most, to be published this spring.
+This essay appeared in the collection What My Mother Gave Me: Thirty-one Women on the Gifts That Mattered Most.

 I was being thrown out of an illegal sublet on Claremont and LaSalle in Harlem.
 The apartment belonged to Columbia University, and I was renting it from two professors who’d taken jobs elsewhere but hadn’t wanted to let go of a low-rent rental in New York City.
 Columbia had caught on, and I was being evicted.
 It was 1990, and I’d just been accepted to Columbia’s MFA program in fiction, but the offer didn’t include housing for students who already lived in the city.
 A sister (I have four) referred me to a real-estate agent who had a knack for finding spacious, rent-stabilized apartments.
 Her name was Jan, and she worked with a partner who had just one leg.

 Together they seemed to know all the deals to be had on the Upper West Side.
 But the apartments she showed me were decidedly not deals—enormously expensive, tiny (no roommate possible), smelling of cat pee, and looking onto brick walls.
 I was 26 years old.
 I had an entry-level job in publishing that paid $200 a week and consumed most of my waking hours, and a nighttime job as a waitress from which I was about to be fired because I was too exhausted to be charming.
 Even so, I was filled with ambition and dreams of becoming a writer—but still had nowhere to live, and time was running short.

 “It will work out,” my mother said to me tirelessly over the phone.
 A blind faith is hers, and an imagination that allows for extreme cleverness; these are her gifts to me.
 I always believed her.
 As hard as it can be sometimes, I still do.